clemenssielaff/notf/pynotf/pynotf/logic.md

          +---> S2
 ```

-Emitter `E1` is connected to downstream Switches `S1` and `S2`.
-As Switches are allowed to hold state and execute user-defined code, it is trivial to set them up in a way where `S1` deletes `S2` and `S2` deletes `S1`.
+Emitter `E1` is connected to downstream Operators `S1` and `S2`.
+As Operators are allowed to hold state and execute user-defined code, it is trivial to set them up in a way where `S1` deletes `S2` and `S2` deletes `S1`.
 Whoever is emitted to first deletes the other one.

 There are multiple ways that these problems could be addressed: